The table below describes the stages to establish a trading account.

 perform obligations under any other agreement or contract it has with Fannie Mae;

-A default with respect to one transaction will constitute a default for all of the lender’s transactions with the Capital Markets Sales Desk.
+A default with respect to one transaction will constitute a default for all of the lender’s transactions with the Capital Markets Pricing and Sales Desk.
 See E-1-03, List of Contacts.

 The lender’s payments, deliveries, and transfers for one transaction may be applied (“netted”) against the lender’s other transactions.